-Vocational Training: Marketable training that provides specific entry level or advanced job skills and certification that is instructor led with hands on skill building, as well as, live work projects.
+Vocational Training is marketable training and provides specific entry level or advanced job skills and certification that is instructor led with hands on skill building, as well as, live work projects.
 A variety of skilled-trades are offered to include: building trades, welding, heating ventilation and refrigeration (HVAC), highway construction, and wind-turbine technology.

-Generally, these programs require inmates to have completed the high school equivalency, but concurrent enrollment is sometimes possible.
-Each individual program is designed to enhance post-release employment opportunities by providing inmates with the ability to obtain marketable, in-demand employment skills.
-Most programs follow a competency based curriculum, which teaches specific job skills and leads to a recognized credential, certificate, or degree.
-It should be noted some programs offer "exploratory courses," which allow inmates to explore a possible program before making a long-term commitment.
+Generally, these programs require individuals to have completed the high school equivalency, but concurrent enrollment is sometimes possible.
+Each individual program is designed to enhance post-release employment opportunities by providing those with the ability to obtain marketable, in-demand employment skills.
+Most programs follow a competency-based curriculum, which teaches specific job skills and leads to a recognized credential, certificate, or degree.
+It should be noted that some programs offer "exploratory courses," which allow individuals to explore a possible program before making a long-term commitment.